 This Whole Roasted Cauliflower with Rustic Herb Sauce brings cozy holiday vibes to your table—no turkey required.
 A head of cauliflower roasted until golden, served over creamy mashed potatoes and drizzled with a garlicky, rosemary-sage sauce topped with tangy cranberries, toasted pine nuts, and fresh herbs.

 Preheat oven to 450˚F(230˚C).
-Line a baking sheet with parchment paper and place a wire rack on the top.
+Line a baking sheet with parchment paper.

 Slice off most of the bottom stalk of the cauliflower head, leaving just enough to make sure the core stays intact.